adithaha/workshop-cicd/parksmap-cicd/lab1-configure-dev.md

 ```
 http://nationalparks-anugraha-msa.apps.rhpds3x.openshift.opentlc.com/ws/data/all
 ```

+### Deploy parksmap web in development environment

-6. Deploy web application deployment using java image and source code from git
+1. Deploy web application deployment using java image and source code from git
 ```
 oc create -f https://raw.githubusercontent.com/adithaha/parksmap-web/master/ose3/application-template.json
 oc new-app parksmap-web
 ```
 It may take 5-10 minutes to complete build the application, you can monitor in openshift web console, see if there sign '1 of 1 pods' on the right side of nationalparks application.

-7. Check if web application is deployed correctly in dev environment
+2. Check if web application is deployed correctly in dev environment
 ```
 oc get route
 ```